jonge-democraten/website/docs/design.md

 ## Page columns

-Every HomePage, RichTextPage, or any other Page that is configured, can contain column widgets.
+Every Page can contain column widgets.
-Column widgets display a generic site element in a small column on a page.
+Column widgets display a generic element on a page.
-All models that can be displayed in a column widget have a related ColumnElement model.
+All models that can be displayed in a column widget need a related ColumnElement model.
 This ColumnElement stores a reference to a generic Django ContentType model, and can be selected in a column widget in the admin.

 The column widget has a column element, a title, and the number of items to show.